GrinonBarrett/Taksidos/Core Rules/Magic/Spells.md

 **At Higher Tiers**: Each tier beyond minimum sees the attack gain a +1 bonus.

 **Critical Failure**: You find the force attempts to befall you instead.
 You are knocked prone for a 1d4 + x rounds.
 Where X is the tier of the spell.

+#### Hypoaftepathy

+**Minimum Tier**: 1

+**Casting Time**: 10 actions

+**Range**: 30 yards

+**Duration**: 2 hours

+**Effect**: You create a mobile hallucination which takes the form of a person or creature you can imagine.
+It is visible only to magical forms of sight.
+The illusion's range extends out from you and it cannot leave this range.

+You may give the illusion psychic commands as an action or reaction, however it can interact with anything in any way.

+**At Higher Tiers**: Each tier beyond minimum allows you one of the following
+* Increase the range by 20 yards.
+* Increases the duration by 2 hours.
+* Increases the range by 10 yards and the duration by an hour.

+**Critical Failure**: The hallucination feels real to you in all regards.
+It might also seem to have a mind of its own.

 ### I (3